Writer, reader, person of multi-coloured hair. Crocheter, gamer, and otherwise upstanding member of the internet.

-You have your whole life to work out your gender identity...
+1. You have your whole life to work out your gender identity.

-... and you're not obliged to ever really work it out at all.
+Not only do you have your whole life, but you're also not obliged to ever really work it out at all.
 You can change your mind and learn more about yourself until you gasp your last breath at 103.
 You can tell people one thing one week and a different thing the next, and while they may roll their eyes a little (can't you make up your mind?), the ones worth worrying about will accept it and smile cheerfully.
 Those are the people you want in your life.

-No one is ever really going to grasp what it means to be non-binary...
+2. No one is ever really going to grasp what it means to be non-binary.

 It seems trivial, but believe me when I say that it will save you a lot of heartache to just accept that you have to try everything on.
 If change room attendants try to stop you, take your business elsewhere.
 If you really need to shop in that place, go back when it's someone else's shift or take a friend who's willing to confront them for you if necessary.
 Safety in numbers and all.

-You will, as an adult in the real world, have to put up with people being awful...
+6. You will, as an adult in the real world, have to put up with people being awful.

-... because it may not be your responsibility to educate them, but when you have the energy and the willpower to do so, it's often worth it.
+Though it may not be your responsibility to educate other people, when you have the energy and the willpower to do so, it's often worth it.
 Ignorance is usually not at all malicious.
 But also, learn how to end a conversation that isn't getting you anywhere when you want to get out of it.
 You don't have to waste your time on people who aren't interested in hearing you out and respecting you once they know how.
-(You don't have to waste your time on anyone).
+(You don't have to waste your time on anyone.)

-Eventually, you will hear that you're not trans* enough...
+10. Eventually, you will hear that you're not trans* enough.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.